psyphon1/panlang/README.md

 ## Project Status

 **This project is actively under development by Chinmay Duse(Psyphon1).**
-I am building PanLang as a next-generation language for AI/ML and scientific research, with a focus on NASA-grade reliability and internationalization[1][2][3].
+I am building PanLang as a next-generation language for AI/ML and scientific research.

 ---